bhctest123/soberlivingappcom-new/src/content/blog/opioid-settlement-funding-updates-for-sober-living-homes-in-hawaii-maine-montana-new-hampshire-rhode-island.md

 Rhode Island will disburse 20% of funds to local governments, cities and towns for use at their discretion.
 The funds will be distributed to these bodies according to population.
 These funds must be set aside to address the opioid crisis and nothing else.
 The remaining 80% of the money is controlled by the [Opioid Settlement Advisory Committee](https://eohhs.ri.gov/Opioid-Settlement-Advisory-Committee) in association with Rhode Island Health and Human Services.

 It’s unclear how to formally ask that a project be considered for funding by the Advisory Committee.
-You can reach out to the committee at their email address with questions at [OHHS.Opioidsettlement@ohhs.ri.gov](mailto:OHHS.Opioidsettlement@ohhs.ri.gov).
+You can reach out to the committee at their email address with questions at [OHHS.
+Opioidsettlement@ohhs.ri.gov](mailto:OHHS.
+Opioidsettlement@ohhs.ri.gov).

 ## More Updates on Opioid Settlement Money and How Sober Living Homes Can Leverage This Important Resource